Akashrine/jbr-11ty/src/posts/a-whole-new-world/2020-07-05-a-whole-new-world.md

 The last time I was online it was because I needed it.
 I was launching my freelance activity with less than 6 months of experience and only 2 or 3 "contacts".
 Needless to say the portfolio was a mandatory element !

 Now I'm not a webdesigner anymore, I've made small changes after small changes to become a [Product Manager](https://linkedin.com/in/julienbrionne).
 I'll talk about it one day.
-So the idea is to be back online once again and talk about what i'm working on, what i'm liking and any opinion I'd feel to express.
-I mean ... it is a blog...
+So the idea is to be back online once again and share my thoughts.

 ## Experiment code again